microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMobileAppConfiguration.md

   - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
   - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this App configuration entity.
   - `[TargetedMobileApps <String[]>]`: the associated app.
-  - `[UserStatusSummary <IMicrosoftGraphManagedDeviceMobileAppConfigurationUserSummary>]`: Contains properties, inherited properties and actions for an MDM mobile app configuration user status summary.
+  - `[UserStatusSummary <IMicrosoftGraphManagedDeviceMobileAppConfigurationUserSummary1>]`: Contains properties, inherited properties and actions for an MDM mobile app configuration user status summary.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview
     - `[ConflictCount <Int32?>]`: Number of users in conflict
     - `[ErrorCount <Int32?>]`: Number of error Users